 Please READ this Agreement and refer to it whenever you have questions about your account.
 If you have questions after reading this Agreement, please let us know, we’d be happy to answer them.
 The checking, certificate of deposit, savings and money market deposit accounts of Presidential Bank, FSB, are governed by these Rules and Regulations (including when applicable the terms of the specimen Certificate of Deposit provided elsewhere in this document), and by the provisions of the following documents:

-- The "Deposit Rates" schedule, which lists the deposit account interest rates that are in effect from time to time.
+- The "Deposit Rates" schedule, which lists the deposit account interest rates that are in effect and are subject to change without prior notice.

 Other account opening materials, which are incorporated herein by reference.